anandyes/Exam70-535/notes/Networking.md

     * Combine on-premises and Cloud-based applications - supports external, non-Azure endpoints
     * Distribute traffic for large, complex deployments - use nested Traffic Manager profiles
 * Traffic Manager routing methods - Priority, Weighted, Performance, Geographic
+    * **[Priority](https://docs.microsoft.com/en-us/azure/traffic-manager/traffic-manager-routing-methods#priority):** Select **Priority** when you want to use a primary service endpoint for all traffic, and provide backups in case the primary or the backup endpoints are unavailable.
+    * **[Weighted](https://docs.microsoft.com/en-us/azure/traffic-manager/traffic-manager-routing-methods#weighted):** Select **Weighted** when you want to distribute traffic across a set of endpoints, either evenly or according to weights, which you define.
+    * **[Performance](https://docs.microsoft.com/en-us/azure/traffic-manager/traffic-manager-routing-methods#performance):** Select **Performance** when you have endpoints in different geographic locations and you want end users to use the "closest" endpoint in terms of the lowest network latency.
+    * **[Geographic](https://docs.microsoft.com/en-us/azure/traffic-manager/traffic-manager-routing-methods#geographic):** Select **Geographic** so that users are directed to specific endpoints (Azure, External, or Nested) based on which geographic location their DNS query originates from.
+This empowers Traffic Manager customers to enable scenarios where knowing a user’s geographic region and routing them based on that is important.
+Examples include complying with data sovereignty mandates, localization of content & user experience and measuring traffic from different regions.

 ### Azure DNS[^](https://docs.microsoft.com/en-us/azure/dns/dns-overview)
 * The Domain Name System, or DNS, is responsible for translating (or resolving) a website or service name to its IP address.